shakahl/LibreAutomate-C-Sharp/_/Templates/files/Default/@Triggers and toolbars/Readme.txt

 can be in any script.
 To create menus and menu items, use snippets that start with "menu".

 If after editing or deleting files something does not work and you don't know how to fix it:
-1. Click a T&T menu item Edit... .
+1. Click a TT menu item Edit... .
 It adds missing files.
+	If you want to replace an existing file, at first remove it from the folder.
-2. Or create new project again: menu File -> New -> Examples -> @Triggers and toolbars.
+2. Or create new project again: menu File -> New -> Default -> @Triggers and toolbars.
 	Then either fix your old project or move triggers etc from it to the new project.
 	Then delete the unused project folder and restore folder name if changed.